mpseybold/libPointLocation/README.md

 Roadmap:
-1) STL based with const fanout graph nodes on the heap and point/segment information in vectors 2a) B-Tree style linearization of the heap objects in vectors ???
+* STL based with const fanout graph nodes on the heap and point/segment information in vectors
+* Either B-Tree style linearization of the heap objects in vectors ???
-2b) First-Fit strategy
+* Or First-Fit strategy
+* For points on S2 STL + librats should be sufficient, try to avoid CGAL dependency
-3) STXXL vectors for partially out-of-memory structures
+* STXXL vectors for partially out-of-memory structures